sibulus/SFU_ML/Ui_project/manual.md

 }
 ```
 Note that some older wireless dongles don&#39;t support 5GHz networks.
+Make sure to change the `<placeholders>` with your actual WiFi SSDI/name and password.
+Keep the quotation marks only and remove the greater and less signs.
+This information is case-sensitive

 More information on the `wpa_supplicant.conf` file can be found [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).